Makoto Niijima: Appearances

 Makoto first appears in Persona 5, tasked with uncovering the identity of the Phantom Thieves by her principal in exchange for a good recommendation for a university.
 She starts following people she believes suspicious, including Joker, Ryuji, Ann, and Yusuke, eventually discovering their true identities as the Phantom Thieves.
 She offers to keep their secret, on the condition that they use their abilities to change the heart of a mafia boss.
 She helps find the identity of this boss, a man named Junya Kaneshiro, and ends up getting blackmailed.
 Makoto joins them as a Phantom Thief after infiltrating his Palace, defeating his Shadow and forcing him to confess his crimes after taking his heart.
 She lies in her report to the principal that the Phantom Thieves were students, expressing disinterest in his recommendation.

 Her sister, Sae Niijima, works as a prosecutor investigating the Phantom Thieves, and butts head with Makoto over her feelings on the goodness of the group.
 She also helps by taking information from her, eventually becoming blackmailed alongside the rest of the Phantom Thieves by a detective called Goro Akechi.
 He forces them to steal her sister's heart, with Makoto revealing she knew she had a Palace and wanted to change her heart through other means.
 Makoto discovers that Sae's true feelings are to view trials as games to win by any means, and she eventually defeats her, convincing her to change her ways.
 Makoto and the others also discover that Akechi had been setting them up, eventually managing to trick him and defeat him, as well as Masayoshi Shido, a man whose goals would destroy Japan.
 They collectively suffer under a being called the Yaldabaoth, who helped cultivate their Personas, causing all of them to disappear from the people's collective consciousness.
 Joker manages to save them, and they go on to kill the Yaldabaoth.

 She appears in Phantasy Star Online 2 as a costume, and in Super Smash Bros.
 Ultimate as a background character on the stage Mementos, which comes with Joker's DLC Pack.
+She appears as one of the guest characters from Persona 5 Royal in Season 6 of Call of Duty: Mobile, titled "Take Your Heart".
+In August 2026, Makoto was introduced as a recruitable guest character in Goddess of Victory: NIKKE as part of its collaboration with the Persona series.